XenonIsAwesome/docker-workshop/workshop/level1.md

 ## Question
 In C++:
-1. Make an socket server that prints the data it receives.
+1. Make a socket server that prints the data it receives.
 2. Make a socket client that sends a constant buffer.

 ## Constraints